styropyr0/APDS9960/readme.md

 ## Acknowledgments
 - Author: **Saurav Sajeev**
-- Built for the Arduino community with support from xAI’s Grok 3 (March 16, 2025).
+- Built for the Arduino community